EvgeniyMukhamedjanov/liquid-ajax-cart/docs/index.md

 ##### Error messages

 Use a container with the [`data-ajax-cart-messages`](/reference/data-ajax-cart-messages/) attribute to show cart item's error messages.

+##### Scrollable areas

+If you have a scrollable area within the section, add the [`data-ajax-cart-section-scroll`](/reference/data-ajax-cart-section-scroll/) attribute to the area — Liquid Ajax Cart keeps the scroll position unchanged while updating sections' HTML.

 </div>
 <div class="{{ right_column_classes }}" markdown="1">